On the bias, risk and consistency of sample means in multi-armed bandits: Consistency of the sample mean

 Therefore $\mathbb{P} \left( \hat{\mu}_1(t^*) > z_{\alpha/2} \right)$ does not converge to zero even if $t^*$ and $\mathbb{E}N_1(t^*)$ approach infinity, and hence $\hat{\mu}_1(t^*)$ does not converge to the true mean $\mu_1=0$ in probability. \end{example}

 For each fixed $k\in [\K]$, Theorem 2.1 in \cite{gut2009stopped} immediately yields that

-Theorem 2.2 in \cite{gut2009stopped} further implies that, in the previous display~\eqref{eq::consistency_fixed_k_main}, we can replace almost sure convergence with the convergence in probability in both the condition and conclusion.
+Theorem 2.2 in \cite{gut2009stopped} further implies that, in the previous display~\eqref{eq::consistency_fixed_k_main}, we can replace almost sure convergence with the convergence in probability in both the condition and conclusion (See Appendix~\ref{Appen::prop::consistency} for formal descriptions).
 In our next result, we generalize these claims to the multi-armed setting with an adaptively chosen arm.
-Note that here we only need the underlying distributions to have finite first moments. \begin{proposition} The following statements hold for any sequence of choice functions $\kappa_t : \D(\tau_t) \to [\K]$ that are based on data up to time $\tau_t$:
+Note that here we only need the underlying distributions to have finite first moments. \begin{proposition} The following statements hold for any sequence of choice functions